Metabase

 }

-For your first sync, it will take up to 48 h and we will let you know when it is complete.
+For your first sync, it will take up to 48 hours and we will let you know when it is complete.

-If you are not comfortable giving us access to your credentials, please continue to Client Managed.
+If you are not comfortable giving us access to your credentials, continue to Client Managed.

 Client Managed